Launch of new RAP

 The launch of Own Brands

-Woolworths introduces our first range of Own Brand products.
+In 1973, Woolworths introduces our first range of Own Brands.

 From 1930, we had always marketed our products with the Woolworths logo (or under the house name, Judith Arden).
-But in 1973, we decided to introduce a comprehensive range of ‘Own Brands’.
+But in 1973, we decided to introduce a comprehensive range of ‘Own Brands,' which were equal to - or better in quality - than market-leading brands.

 Ten years later, this was superseded by our ‘Home Brands’ offering: 150 products – mostly basic food and grocery lines – in generic black and white packaging with a distinctive red and white Home Brand logo.
 Later, in 2005, we added ‘Woolworths Select’ – a more premium offering designed to cater to those looking for a higher standard of quality.